slub/mets-mods2tei/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/mets-mods2tei?logo=PyPI)](https://pypi.org/project/mets-mods2tei/)
 [![GitHub License](https://img.shields.io/github/license/slub/mets-mods2tei)](LICENSE)

-Convert bibliographic meta data in METS/MODS format to TEI headers and optionally serialize linked ALTO-encoded OCR to TEI text.
+Convert bibliographic metadata in METS/MODS format to TEI headers and optionally serialize linked ALTO-encoded OCR to TEI text.

 ## Background

-[MODS](http://www.loc.gov/standards/mods/) is the de-facto standard for encoding bibliographic meta data in libraries.
+[MODS](http://www.loc.gov/standards/mods/) is the de-facto standard for encoding bibliographic metadata in libraries.
 It is usually included as a separate section into [METS](http://www.loc.gov/standards/mets/) XML files.
 Physical and logical structure of a document are expressed in terms of structural mappings (`structMap` elements).

 [TEI](https://tei-c.org/) is the de-facto standard for representing digital text for research purposes.
-It usually includes detailed bibliographic meta data in its [header](https://tei-c.org/release/doc/tei-p5-doc/de/html/ref-teiHeader.html).
+It usually includes detailed bibliographic metadata in its [header](https://tei-c.org/release/doc/tei-p5-doc/de/html/ref-teiHeader.html).

 Since these standards contain a considerable amount of degrees of freedom, the conversion uses